zsmn/CBR_Docker/README.md

 ```

 ### dockerbuild.sh
-This shell script is responsible for building the docker.
-If you want, you can change `nomedodocker` to a name of your project (by default is `docker`), but remember to modify it on the `rundocker.sh` file too.
+This shell script is responsible for building the docker. please, remember to change `nomedodocker` to a name of your project (by default is `docker`), but also remember to modify it on the `rundocker.sh` file too.

 ```
 # Evitar erro com o uso de video